 Start in a plank from your hands.
 Keeping your balance and control, lower one side so that you are in a plank from your forearm, match the other side and then pick yourself back up into an extended plank one side at a time.
 Both sides up and down counts as one rep, let’s get 12.

 Lie on your side and place your elbow directly underneath your shoulder with your forearm flat on the floor.
 Push your side up so you’re propped up on your elbow, keeping your body streamlined with your hips lifted.
 Hold here for 30 seconds, before switching and repeating on the other side.

 Plank with Renegade Row

-For this move, you’ll need to grab your pair of dumbbells.
-Now holding a dumbbell in each hand, come into an extended plank.
+For this move you’ll need to grab your pair of dumbbells.
+Holding a dumbbell in each hand, come into an extended plank.
 Leading with the elbow, lift your dumbbell up towards your armpit for a row.
 Return the dumbbells to the floor in an extended plank position and then repeat the other side.
 You should complete 12.